mgharvey/mgharvey.github.io/people.md

 ### The lab is expanding!

-We are seeking motivated graduate students as well as a post-bac lab manager/technician.
+We are seeking motivated graduate students as well as a lab manager/technician.

 ### Graduate Positions